 The District previously entered into an interlocal agreement related to cost sharing for certain infrastructure projects with Myrtle Creek Improvement District ("Myrtle Creek") and Boggy Creek Improvement District ("Boggy Creek").
-These districts are related through a common developer.
-The agreement provides for the improvement to be constructed, acquired or otherwise provided by Boggy Creek and that Boggy Creek will be reimbursed for these costs from the District and Myrtle Creek.
+These districts are related through a common Developer.
+The agreement provides for the improvement to be constructed, acquired or otherwise provided by Boggy Creek, and that Boggy Creek will be reimbursed for these costs from the District and Myrtle Creek.
 The projected costs related to the agreement total approximately \$33.8 million, with costs to be split 31.5% for Myrtle Creek, 32.5% for Boggy Creek and 36% for the District.
-The District, Myrtle Creek and Boggy Creek also previously entered into an agreement regarding interchange maintenance costs based on the same cost allocation.
+The District, Myrtle Creek, and Boggy Creek also previously entered into an agreement regarding interchange maintenance costs which was also amended in Fiscal Year 2022 to include Midtown Improvement District ("Midtown") with costs to be split 31.5% for Myrtle Creek, 32.5% for Boggy Creek, 12% for Midtown, and 24% for the District.